kempj/hpxMP/README.md

 hpxMP
 =====

+Code summary

+The intel openMP runtime calls are implemented in intel_hpxMP.cpp.
+The bulk of the work is donein hpx_runtime.cpp.
+All of the structs/classes of interest are defined in hpx_runtime.h.
+This is a different hpx_runtime than the one defined in the hpx implementation, and will eventually need to be replaced.

 requires HPX, which can be found at https://github.com/STEllAR-GROUP/hpx

 In addition to the other cmake options, HPX must be built with the following option: